Zina D. H. Young: Marriages and children

 Young was about seven months pregnant with Jacobs' child (Zebulon William Jacobs), as confirmed by DNA evidence, when she married Smith.
 It is not clear when Jacobs was made aware of the wedding to Smith; he did, however, believe in Smith's prophetic counsel.
-Zina and Henry Jacobs continued to live together as man and wife, and her "connubial relations with Joseph Smith, if any occurred at all, [were] certainly infrequent and irregular."
+Zina and Henry Jacobs continued to live together as husband and wife, and her "connubial relations with Joseph Smith, if any occurred at all, [were] certainly infrequent and irregular."
 She never had any children with Smith, but she and Jacobs had another son, Henry Chariton Jacobs, on March 22, 1846.
 Her husband Henry was constantly called on missions (he served at least eight between 1839 and 1845) and was thus often absent from the house.
 In the face of such absences, Zina did not turn to Smith but rather sought relief from female kin.
 Her marriage to Henry, riddled with absences as it was, was the only time in her life that she would have a full-time husband.
-Though many 19th- and early 20th-century Mormon biographers painted her marriage to Henry as "not proving a happy union" to justify her subsequent marriages to Smith and later to Brigham Young, evidence from her diaries suggests this assertion is unfounded.
+Though many 19th- and early 20th-century LDS biographers painted her marriage to Henry as "not proving a happy union" to justify her subsequent marriages to Smith and later to Brigham Young, evidence from her diaries suggests this assertion is unfounded.